 It’s open enrollment time in most workplaces, as well as for those who use the Affordable Care Act exchange, which means health care consumers are trying to make sense of the alphabet soup of the available benefits.

 One choice many face is how best to maximize the tax savings that come with some health benefits.
 The U.S. tax code provides two ways to pay for health care with tax-free money, but both can be complicated.

-With the rise of high-deductible medical plans, a new alternative has emerged – the health savings account.
-With these accounts, you can save up to $3,400 a year for an individual or $6,750 for a family ($4,400 if you’re 55 or older) for medical expenses.
+With the rise of high-deductible medical plans, a new alternative has emerged – the health savings account (HSA).
+With these accounts in 2019, you can save up to $3,500 a year for an individual or $7,000 for a family ($5,500 if you’re 55 or older) for medical expenses.
 If you don’t use the money, it continues to roll over indefinitely, and you can use it for health care expenses in retirement.

 Some employers offer a health reimbursement account, in which the employer contributes funds for the employee to use for deductibles and copays.
 It may be paired with a high-deductible plan, but that isn’t always the case.
 The funds belong to the employer and are forfeited if they’re not used.

 You can only have an HSA if you have a health plan with a deductible of at least $1,300 ($2,600 for families), and many HSA-eligible plans have significantly higher deductibles, up to $7,150 for an individual and $14,300 for a family in 2016.
 The plan usually does not pay out any benefits until you have reached your deductible.

 “You have to be realistic about whether that’s doable,” says JoAnn Volk, a senior research professor at the Georgetown University Center on Health Insurance Reforms.
 “You have to be prepared for all the paperwork that goes with it.”

 It’s important to do the math to determine which plan is the best fit for your situation.
 High-deductible plans usually have lower premiums, but copayments, coinsurance and out-of-pocket limits also matter.